dilians-it/dilians-it/README.md

 ## Acknowledgements

-- Thanks to the team at Daffodil International University for inspiring us.
+- Thanks to Daffodil International University for their continued support.
-- Special thanks to our clients and contributors for their continuous support.
+- Special thanks to our clients and contributors for their collaboration.

+---

+This version reflects a clearer focus on what your team excels at and highlights the open-source contributions that are central to your company.
+Let me know if any other adjustments are needed!